ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

         <div class="featureBox">
             <div class="featureText">
                 <h3>Call Center Customer Recognition by Voice & Face</h3>
-                <div class="description-text">The flow will use voice recognition and face recognition engine to recognize the customer from an existing library.
-If the customer is not in the library, the flow can call another flow to add the caller to the library automatically.</div>
+                <div class="description-text">The flow will use voice recognition and face recognition engine to recognize the customer from an existing library.</div>
             </div>
             <a class="link" href="/#/automate-studio/flow-bounties/flow-bounty-details/customer-recognition-by-voice-&-face"> BUILD IT!</a>
             <div class="bounty-number">$300</div>